On a Class of Constrained Synchronization Problems in NP: Conclusion

 {

-\textbf{Acknowledgement}. { I thank Prof. Dr. Mikhail V. Volkov for suggesting the problem of constrained synchronization during the workshop `Modern Complexity Aspects of Formal Languages' that took place at Trier University 11.--15.\ February, 2019.
-The financial support of this workshop by the DFG-funded project FE560/9-1 is gratefully acknowledged.} }
+\textbf{Acknowledgement}.
+I thank Prof. Dr. Mikhail V. Volkov for suggesting the problem of constrained synchronization during the workshop `Modern Complexity Aspects of Formal Languages' that took place at Trier University 11.--15.\ February, 2019.
+The financial support of this workshop by the DFG-funded project FE560/9-1 is gratefully acknowledged.
+I also thank the anonymous reviewers for their suggestions which helped in improving the presentation. }